google/xsecurelock/README.md

 *   `XSECURELOCK_COMPOSITE_OBSCURER`: create a second full-screen window to obscure window content in case a running compositor unmaps its own window.
-    Helps with some instances of bad compositor behavior (such as compositor crashes/restarts, but also compton has been caught at drawing notifcation icons above the screen locker when not using the GLX backend), should prevent compositors from unredirecting as it's 1 pixel smaller than the screen from every side, and should otherwise be harmless, so it's enabled
+    Helps with some instances of bad compositor behavior (such as compositor crashes/restarts, but also compton has been caught at drawing notification icons above the screen locker when not using the GLX backend), should prevent compositors from unredirecting as it's 1 pixel smaller than the screen from every side, and should otherwise be harmless, so it's enabled